DIY Pineapple Desk Organizer

 How to Make Pineapple Desk Organizer

 1. Paint the top layer of your pineapple with two coats of white paint.
 I used Martha Stewart Vintage Decor Paint in Smoke because that is what I had on hand!
-I also like the Vintage Decor Paint because it acts like a chalk paint and goes onto wood very smoothly with no prep.
+The Vintage Decor Paint is great because it acts like a chalk paint and goes onto wood very smoothly with no prep.
 I gave the pineapple two coats of white, leaving the underside of the pineapple its natural wood color.

 2. Paint the inside compartments of the tray whatever colors you like.
 I used Martha Stewart multi-surface craft paints in Pumpkin, Pink Dahlia, and Pollen.